AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-clone.md

    ![](assets/push-an-adobe-experience-platform-segment-8.png)

-Next you'll have to choose whether you want to match existing Marketo people only, or match existing Marketo people and create the missing people in Marketo.
-Below are sections that outline how to do each.

-## Match Existing Marketo People and Create Missing People in Marketo {#match-existing-marketo-people-create-missing-people}

-After following Steps 1-8 from above...

 1. Enter a Destination **Name** and an optional Description.
-Click the Person Creation drop-down and select **Match Existing Marketo People and Create Missing People in Marketo**.
+Click the Person Creation drop-down and choose "Match Existing Marketo People and Create Missing People in Marketo" _or_ "Match Existing Marketo People Only."
+In this example we're choosing the former.

    ![](assets/push-an-adobe-experience-platform-segment-9.png)

+   >[!NOTE]
+   >
+   >If you choose "Match Existing Marketo People Only" you'll only need to map the Email and/or ECID, so you can skip Steps 13-16.

 1. This section is optional.
 Click **Create** to skip.